Thaerious/famous-trivia/documentation/src/chapters/chapter.5/nidgets.rst

 =======
 Nidgets
 =======

+Nidgets are a solution to automatically reusing template elements.
+A template element holds HTML code without actually inserting it into the DOM.
+Each nidget template lives in it's own .ejs file located in the ``/views/nidgets/`` directory.

 The term "Nidget" stands for "Not-a-Widget", which is a little tongue in cheek as it is a widget.
 A Widget (and a Nidget) being a reusable GUI element.
 I chose Nidget as the term Widget is used quite often already.